is to give survivors of injustice a platform to tell their stories.

 "I was an educated person" she said "and if I didn't know about wrongful conviction - I had to wonder who else didn't know.
 The social worker within me needed to spread awareness and podcasting felt like the right path."

-Additionally she hosted and produced Convicted, a chart toping serial style podcast referred to as "the new serial" by Refinery 29.
-Convicted was said by The Guardian to "have the power to keep listeners hooked".
+Brooke is the creater and executive producer of Borrowed Equipment Pod's original podcasts.
+One such production was referred to as "the new serial" by Refinery 29 and was said by The Guardian to "have the power to keep listeners hooked".